What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?

 - The windows, walls, doors, ceilings and basement

-When the pre-inspection is complete, you’ll receive a report with the inspector’s recommendations.
-This can give you more time to fix any issues with the home.
+When the pre-inspection is complete, the home seller receives a report with the inspector’s findings.
+This can give the seller more time to fix any issues with the home before listing it on the market.

 If you want to get your home pre-inspected, your listing agent should be able to refer you to a reputable home inspector.
 You can also check the American Society of Home Inspectors (ASHI) and the International Association of Certified Home Inspectors (InterNACHI) to find a home inspector in your area.